5 Side Effects of Hypnosis: How They Compare to Psychotherapy and Medication

 - Stress

-Headaches can also be caused by disorders.
-World Health Organisation states that headache disorders are among the most common disorders of the nervous system.
+Disorders can also cause headaches.
+The World Health Organization states that headache disorders are among the most common nervous system disorders.

 Migraine, tension-type headaches (TTH), and medication-overuse headaches are responsible for high population levels of disability and illness.